TomBric/stratux-radar-display/README.md

 The Oled display uses different GPIO-Pins as the baro-sensor, so there is no conflict.
 Also the e-Paper display can be connected (not the HAT version) with the baro and ahrs sensors in place.
    Remark: Bluetooth is currently not properly supported by Stratux, so if you want audio output to your headset, please use Raspian OS Desktop on a Raspberry Zero 2 or Zero W.

+   ### External Sound output

+   You can connect your stratux device with your intercom if it has an input for external audio (e.g. TQ KRT2 has one).
+This is possible on the Pi Zero or the PI3B with an external USB sound card (using the builtin headphone output does not work on the Pi3B).
+I used a simple "3D USB 5.1 Sound card" available for 4 Euro.
+The sound volume can be controlled via the option "-y" or can be modified with the pushbuttons under ->Status-> Net/Opt -> External Volume.

    ### Bluetooth devices